didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## Does the learning tax approach work ?

-I have been using the learning tax approach since January 2020.
-Since then, it has helped me learn a lot about both engineering and management.
-I have used the tax to become a better mobile developer and hone my leadership skills.
+I started using the learning tax approach in January 2020.
+Since then, it has helped me learn a lot about both engineering and management without having a negative impact on my capacity to deliver on my project tasks.
+I have seen not only a great increase in my productivity as a software developer but also a sound improvement on my leadership skills.

-Yes, I still have some difficulties to use the full 4 hours per week of learning, especially when I work on intensive tasks.
-But for the most part, I have been able to learn and grow more since adopting this strategy.

-Using the learning tax approach doesn't seem to have affected my ability to be productive.
-In opposite, I think it has even increased my productivity as I have learned through the months how to be more effective and do more in less time.\
-\
-Even if I had to be questioned one day by my employer about the tax, I have made sure that whatever I choose to learn using this approach, I can demonstrate how it could help the company or the project I am working on down the road.

-So far, I have used my learning tax in classes, articles, lessons about active listening, empathy, technical leadership, engineering management, Mobile app performance, etc. And I'm really satisfied with the growth I have gained through these classes.

-I intend to keep using the learning tax approach to keep getting better at whatever job I'm doing.
-Today, my child being a little bit grown up, I also manage to use 25 minutes of personal time each morning to learn things that may not have a direct impact on my job.
-The combination of this and the learning tax approach has allowed me to reach a level of learning I'm really satisfied with.
-Now, I feel like I'm learning something new everyday and I'm enjoying it.
-And I can see the repercussion of all this both in my professional and personal life.
+Yes, there are some weeks where work is so intense that I choose not to use my full learning tax.
+But those weeks are the exception rather than the rule.

+I don't know if this strategy could work for everybody but for me it has been a game changer.
+I don't feel guilty to spend company time on learning anymore because I'm always ready to show how what I am learning can bring value to the projects I'm working on.
+And after using this approach for almost two years, I have a full history to show how this strategy has helped me achieve great results.

+My leadership skills improvement has paved the way for my hiring as Chief Technological Officer at my new company.
+Today, as the most senior technical leader, learning is now part of my job content.
+I don't really need the learning tax anymore like I used to.
+But I intend to keep using it because I want to maintain the discipline this approach has brought to the way I choose what to learn and how much time to spend on learning.

 ## Want to try the learning tax approach ?

-If you are looking to learn proactively to get better at your job but find it difficult to learn on your personal time, I would suggest you to give this learning tax approach a try.
+If you are also struggling to find time to get better at your job like I used to, I would suggest give this learning tax approach a try.
 It's really simple to set up and get going.
-You just need to chose two things:
+You just need to do three things:

-1. How much time you'll dedicate to learning: Make sure you some fare amount.
+1. **Choose how much time you'll dedicate to learning**: Make sure you some fare amount.
 I would suggest choosing an amount that allows you to have a good pace without affecting your capacity to deliver.
 If you are having a hard time finding that out, try 10%.
-2. What to learn: In order to make sure your employer doesn't see you taking time to learn in a wrong way, make sure to choose to learn something that have a direct impact on what you are doing now or will be doing in a near feature.
-And make sure what you will get from learning has the potential to bring a lot of value to your employer.
-This way, it will be easier for you to justify taking the time if you are asked to do it one day.
+2. **Choose what you are going to learn**: In order to make sure this approach is fair to your employer, make sure to choose to learn only those subjects that have a potential to bring value to projects you are currently working on.
+This will make it easy for you to justify taking the time if your employer asks you to justify doing it.
+3. **Repeat:** Don't stop learning.
+There are a lot of things that can be learned.
+Once you are done learning a subject, choose another one and keep going.
+Our government almost never gives us a tax break, while should you ?

+I hope this approach will bring you as much success as it has brought me.
+I have learned a lot and I'm happy that this approach keeps me learning.
+If you decide to use this approach, I want to hear about how you are doing so don't hesitate to send me direct twitter message.
+I will be very happy to talk to you about this.